bozhou94/CoughCapture/README.md

 ```
 This will record audio from the device at plughw:1,0 at 16 bits, 44100Hz and put it into a wav file at <path>.wav.
 You can exit the recording by pressing Ctrl-C.

+To annotate the recorded audio, use [Praat](http://www.fon.hum.uva.nl/praat/).
+Note that areas that are coughs should be annotated as 'Cough'.

+Before running the feature extraction, you'll need the [TextGrid parser package](https://github.com/kylebgorman/textgrid).

-To extract features from the collected audio, run:
+Finally, to extract features from the collected audio, run:
 ```
-python3.5 python/extract_features.py <input>
+python3.5 python/extract_features.py <wav file> <TextGrid file> <output file>
 ```
-where the input is the collected audio data.